popradu10/pop-radu-diy-injector-ecu-piggyback/README.md

 ## Pop Radu | DIY Piggyback for Electric Fuel Injector Engines

-I start created [my own piggyback module](#module) that will delay closing the injector for my EFI moped as I install a larger injector.
+I created [my own piggyback module](#module) that will delay closing the injector for my EFI moped as I increase the engine capacity using a big bore kit.

-DIY [piggyback solution](#diagram) on one injector for an EFI engine running with an existing ECU.
+This is a DIY [piggyback solution](#diagram) for one injector EFI engine running with an existing ECU.

 #### GitHub